Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

-"Just for a moment," Larry said, walking in, "Up to the point you said something was fun and said you were going to act like yourself."
+"Just for a moment," Larry walked in, "Up to the point you said something was fun and said you were going to act like yourself."

-"Is that supposed to be an apology?," Darrin asked.
+"Is that supposed to be an apology?"
+Darrin raised an eyebrow.

 "Depends," Larry replied, "Do you accept it?"